Streeting says he wants to avoid strikes next year as doctors return to work

 “To everyone who played a role in keeping NHS services running through this exceptionally challenging month, thank you for the real difference you have made.

+“What we need is a proper fix to this jobs crisis and a credible path towards restoring the lost value of the profession.

+“That must mean the creation of genuinely new jobs, and it could involve a responsible multi-year approach to restoring doctors’ pay.
+Those are solutions that mean we can build out our future workforce to end the current crisis, solutions which are very much within Government’s power.”

-The strike followed the rejection of a new Government offer by BMA members, which aimed to tackle issues with training and job security.
+The strike by resident doctors followed the rejection of a new Government offer by BMA members, which aimed to tackle issues with training and job security.

 According to the union, 83% of resident doctors voted to carry on with strike action while 17% said the offer was enough.
 Turnout was 65%.